Are there any hair fibre side effects?

 Are all Hair fibres full of harmful chemicals?

-Unfortunately all the keratin brands we’ve researched (including the older technologies like Toppik) contain some pretty nasty chemicals, the most harmful being ammonium chloride.
+Unfortunately all the keratin brands we’ve researched (including the older technologies like Toppik) contain some pretty nasty chemicals, the most harmful being DMDM hydantoin.
 Some of these chemicals can cause some pretty serious side effects in people who are susceptible to them, so it’s a good idea to check the ingredients of a hair fibre before using it.

 Cotton Hair Thickening Fibres DO NOT contain harmful chemicals and tend to have a fairly natural list of ingredients, so it’s a good idea to look for a cotton fibre if you’re sensitive to chemical additives or conscious of avoiding them for any reason.